-What are the advantages of having a campervan trip in New Zealand?
+What are the advantages of taking a campervan trip in New Zealand?

-Knowing that the country has a generally good quality road network, travelling by campervan around New Zealand offers a unique feeling of freedom and allows you to sleep in untouched places.
+Knowing that the country has a generally good quality road network, a campervan trip in New Zealand offers a unique feeling of freedom and allows you to sleep in untouched places.
 Wild camping is still allowed in New Zealand, which can be a cheaper solution as you don't have to pay for a hotel or worry about public transport.

 Generally speaking, a campervan can carry almost everything you need to travel with you and take all the cosiness of a home with you.
 This type of vehicle is often equipped with a bed, a kitchen, a refrigerator, a microwave oven and sockets, making your long journeys even more comfortable.

-In the end, you don't have to worry about finding the ideal vehicle for this road trip car, many rental agencies offer campervans in different models and budgets: from minivans for two people to large family size motorhomes.
+In the end, you don't have to worry about finding the ideal vehicle for this road trip, many rental agencies offer different campervans models and for all types of budgets: from minivans for two people to large family-size motorhomes.

-A trip to New Zealand in a campervan is all about freedom and evasion, but this adventure should never be improvised.
-New Zealand's roads are narrow, winding and the driving time is sometimes exponentially longer than expected.
+A New Zealand campervan trip is all about freedom and evasion, but this adventure should never be improvised.
+New Zealand's roads are narrow, winding and the driving time is sometimes longer than expected.
 Planning and preparing your trip to New Zealand will help you avoid surprises.

-On the other hand, we recommend you book your campervan in advance, and don't forget to choose an offer that includes the GPS option.
-For young travellers, many rental companies charge an extra fee for those under 25 years of age.
+We recommend you book your campervan in advance, and don't forget to choose an offer that includes the GPS option.
+Also, Keep in mind that for those under 25 years old, many rental companies charge an extra fee.

 As in other countries, driving in New Zealand is on the left side of the road.
-In order for you to move easily between places to visit or to quickly find a rest area, we recommend that you download free applications.
-Don't forget to download GPS applications that can work offline if you have omitted this option in the rental agreement.
+In order for you to move easily between places to visit, we recommend that you download free applications.
+Don't forget to download a GPS that can work offline if you haven't choosen this option in the rental agreement.

-Before planning your trip to New Zealand, you should also consider the season in which you wish to begin your adventure due to the weather in the country.
-The months of December to February correspond to summer and, therefore, the high season.
-For a relatively mild and stable climate, we advise you to travel to New Zealand in autumn or spring, respectively from March to May and from September to November.
+Before planning your trip to New Zealand, you should also consider the season in which you wish to begin your adventure due to the weather in New Zealand.
+December to February will be summer and, therefore, the high season.
+For a relatively mild and stable climate, the best time to visit New Zealand is autumn or spring, respectively from March to May and from September to November.

-How do you travel to a campervan in New Zealand?
+What to see during your campervan trip in New Zealand?

 You should know that New Zealand is made up of two main islands.
-Although the Southern Island is spectacular and sometimes steals the thunder from the Northern Island, it is advisable to plan enough days to visit both islands as they offer two totally different experiences.
+It is advisable to plan enough days to visit both islands as they offer two totally different experiences.

 The spectacular Coromandel Peninsula is full of breathtaking beaches and coves.
 In the north of the island, Northland is the last destination to explore.
-This region, the northernmost in the country, offers fantastic beaches and gigantic sand dunes.
+This region offers fantastic beaches and gigantic sand dunes.

 The South Island features spectacular lakes such as Tekapo and Pukaki, two great places to include in your New Zealand itinerary.
 On the way to Mount Cook National Park, you will enjoy the beauty of New Zealand's nature.